emqx/cloud-docs/en_US/billing/overview.md

 # Overview

-The billing overview will introduce you to the recharge of the EMQ X Cloud account, PayPal payment, view transaction records, monthly bills, and expense reports.
+The billing overview will introduce you to the recharge of the EMQX Cloud account, PayPal payment, view transaction records, monthly bills, and expense reports.
 Click `Billing` -> `Overview` in the left menu to enter the billing overview page.

 The overview page displays the following: